cneralich/tfe-tfc-migration-tool/README.md

 * In the `sensitive_variable_data` list, update the `variable_value` value in each dictionary with the sensitive parameter value for that sensitive parameter key

-> **_NOTE:_** For sensitive workspace variables, sensitive policy set params, and SSH keys, the name will migrated to the target organization, but the corresponding value will not.
+> **_NOTE:_** For sensitive workspace variables, sensitive policy set params, and SSH keys, the key name will be migrated to the target organization during the initial migration, but the corresponding key value will not.

 ### 2. Perform the Migration